VLety/fastApiProject/README.md

 > * Tech description: FastAPI & Swagger UI (with automatic interactive documentation), SQLite3 database, OAuth2 authorization with Password (and hashing), Bearer with JWT tokens together with Role-based access control (RBAC) permissions model.

 > [!TIP]
 > This solution is presented in the most simple to learn form without using Docker technology or a full-fledged WSGI HTTP Server such as Gunicorn (with Multiple worker process management).
-We will simply use the Uvicorn ASGI web server that is already built into FastAPI framework and this is sufficient for PoC, Prototyping or even MVP needs.
+We will simply use the Uvicorn ASGI web server that is already built into FastAPI framework and this is sufficient for PoC, Prototyping or even MVP purpose.

 > [!IMPORTANT]
 > However, for full use of the solution in a production environment, it is recommended to add Docker delivery technology, Gunicorn WSGI HTTP Server with Automatic Multiple worker process management instead of Uvicorn and a PostgreSQL database (AWS RDS will be good).